mdinkar165/-CognoRise-InfoTech/README.md

 # CognoRise
 # This Is My Internship  Project's
-# I Have Used The Java Language For completing
- # the the Tasks .
+# I Have Used The Java Language For completing the Tasks .
  # thank You so Much Sir/Mam for giving me this Opportunity